sigkill-uw/dcm/README.md

 dcm is written in node.js and is licensed under the MIT-Zero license.

+## Deployment

+Run `npm install` from within the root directory to install all dependencies (as listed in `package.json`).
+Run `start.js` to instantiate the HTTP server.

 ## File/Directory Structure

 `start.js` - Run this through node to start the HTTP server.